sanzceb/think-like-a-programmer/exercises/ch08/01/README.md

 - The method `availableMisses()` has been added.
 - This value is displayed to the player at the beginning of each turn.

+### 8.1.3 User interface decoupled from the game logic

+A new class `hangmanUi` has been created to deal with the UI logic and remove such logic from the game class and from the main function, and to facilitate the future implementation of a graph user interface.

 ## To be implemented

 - Check whether the guessed letter has been guessed before.